Skip to main content

 Texas Robotics provides world-class education and pursues innovative research emphasizing long-term autonomy and human-robot interaction while leveraging UT Austin’s breadth to support a broad range of industrial applications.

-Advanced Robotic Technologies for Surgery Lab
+ARTS: Advanced Robotic Technologies for Surgery Lab

 Autonomous Mobile Robotics Laboratory